Tribadism

 Tribadism (/ˈtrɪbədɪzəm/ TRIB-ə-diz-əm) or tribbing, commonly known by its scissoring position, is a lesbian sexual practice involving vulva-to-vulva contact or rubbing the vulva against the partner's thigh, stomach, buttocks, arm, or other body parts (excluding the mouth), especially for stimulation of the clitoris.
 A variety of sex positions are practiced, including the missionary position.

 The term tribadism originally encompassed societal beliefs about women's capability of being penetrative sexual partners.
 Women accused of having been penetrative during sexual activity were subject to ridicule or punishment.
 In modern times, the term typically refers to various forms of non-penetrative sex between women.

-It is analogous to frot, which is penis-to-penis contact between men.
+It is analogous to frot, which is penis-to-penis contact.

 History and culture

+Artworks depicting women engaging in tribadism.

 Etymology and usage

 The term tribadism derives from the Greek word τριβάς (tribas), which in turn comes from the verb τρίβω (tribō), "rub".
-In ancient Greek and Roman sexuality, a tribas, or tribade (IPA://ˈtrɪbəd/ /tribad//), was a woman or intersex individual who actively penetrated another person (male or female) through use of the clitoris or a dildo.
+In ancient Greek and Roman sexuality, a tribas, or tribade (/ˈtrɪbəd/), was a woman or intersex individual who actively penetrated another person (male or female) through use of the clitoris or a dildo.
 The term tribade did not begin to refer exclusively to eroticism between women until Late Antiquity.
 Because penetration was viewed as "male-defined" sexuality, a tribas was considered the most vulgar lesbian.
 The Greeks and Romans recognized same-sex attraction, but as any sexual act was believed to require that one of the partners be "phallic" and that therefore sexual activity between women was impossible without this feature, mythology popularly associated lesbians with either having enlarged clitorises or as incapable of enjoying sexual activity without the substitution of a phallus.
 This appears in Greek and Latin satires as early as the late first century.

 In English texts, tribade is recorded as early as 1601, in Ben Jonson's Praeludium (Poem X in The Forest), to as late as the mid-nineteenth century; it was the most common lesbian term in European texts, through the proliferation of classical literature, anatomies, midwiferies, sexual advice manuals, and pornography.
 It also came to refer to lesbian sexual practices in general, though anatomical investigation in the mid-eighteenth century led to skepticism about stories of enlarged clitorises and anatomists and doctors argued for a more precise distinction between clitoral hypertrophy and hermaphroditism.